orlox/orlox.github.io/illustrations.md

 - Different types of Roche lobe overflow.
 Figure from my PhD thesis.
 \imagewithsize{/assets/illustration/rlof.svg}{rlof}{80%}

+- Similar to the previous one, but with 3D plots of the Roche potential.
+This is part of my [2025 contribution](https://ui.adsabs.harvard.edu/abs/2025arXiv250316099M/abstract) to the Encyclopedia of Astrophysics, all scripts to create these and other nice figures are available through [zenodo](https://zenodo.org/records/14710863).
+\imagewithsize{/assets/illustration/roche_plot.png}{rlof2}{80%}

+- Evolution of a massive binary until the formation of a merging binary neutron star.
+Part of my [review on massive binary evolution](https://ui.adsabs.harvard.edu/abs/2024ARA%26A..62...21M/abstract) together with Julia Bodensteiner.
+SVG file available [here](/assets/illustration/merging_ns.svg), note that the published version of the figure is adjusted to fit the style of the Annual Reviews.
+\imagewithsize{/assets/illustration/merging_ns.png}{Merging_NS}{80%}

 - Evolution of a massive overcontact binary system leading to a binary black hole.
 Part of [Marchant et al. (2017)](https://ui.adsabs.harvard.edu/abs/2017A%26A...604A..55M/abstract).
 \imagewithsize{/assets/illustration/MOB.svg}{MOB}{30%}

 - Evolution of a close massive binary leading to a ULX.
 Part of [Marchant et al. (2017)](https://ui.adsabs.harvard.edu/abs/2017A%26A...604A..55M/abstract).
 \imagewithsize{/assets/illustration/ULX.svg}{ULX}{30%}

-- Formation of a Be X-ray binary.
-Made for an observing proposal.
-\imagewithsize{/assets/illustration/be.svg}{Be star}{30%}

 - Illustration of various evolutionary channels leading to a merging binary black hole.
 Figure from a proposal.
+A slightly modified version is available in my [2025 contribution](https://ui.adsabs.harvard.edu/abs/2025arXiv250316099M/abstract) to the encyclopedia of astrophysics.
 \imagewithsize{/assets/illustration/channels.svg}{GW channels}{80%}

 - Formation of a binary black hole from common envelope and chemically homogeneous evolution, with potential pulsational pair-instability supernovae in between.\